znation2010/Mobile_Version_Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Microverse
+# 📖 Portfolio: setup and mobile first

 <a name="about-project"></a>

-> Hello Microverse is a project that is designed for us to get familiar with setting up linters.
+> Portfolio: setup and mobile first is a project that is designed for us to get familiar with setting a Responsive Website for different devices also using linters.

 ## 🛠 Built With <a name="built-with"></a>